Glavin001/atom-beautify/docs/options.md

 **Description**:

-Automatically beautify XTemplate files on save
+Automatically beautify HTML files on save

 **How to Configure**

 1. You can open the [Settings View](https://github.com/atom/settings-view) by navigating to *Edit > Preferences (Linux)*, *Atom > Preferences (OS X)*, or *File > Preferences (Windows)*.
 2. Go into *Packages* and search for "*Atom Beautify*" package.
-3. Find the option "*Language Config - XTemplate - Beautify On Save*" and change it to your desired configuration.
+3. Find the option "*Language Config - HTML - Beautify On Save*" and change it to your desired configuration.

 ####  [Language Config - Java - Disable Beautifying Language](#language-config---java---disable-beautifying-language)